Is the mean free path the mean of a distribution?: Introduction

 Another definition, which is possible from dimensional considerations, is to first average the inverse collision rate over all velocities and multiply by the mean speed,

-The detailed form of $r(v)$ is a classic result.\cite{Jeans} Although it is not needed to understand the claim in this note, in the appendix we present a self-contained derivation for hard sphere molecules in three dimensions that does not require the formalism of scattering theory.
-This derivation may be of use in an undergraduate thermal physics course.
-It turns out that definitions~(\ref{Tait}) and (\ref{other}) differ from Maxwell's by about 4\%.
-See Table \ref{mfps}.
-It is worth noting that if the collision rate were independent of speed, then all three definitions of the mean free path would be identical. \cite{Masius}
+The explicit formula for $r(v)$ is known and it is detailed in the classic texts of the subject.\cite{Jeans,Chapman} Although this formula is not needed to understand the central claim in this article, in Section \ref{collratesphere} we present a self-contained derivation of this rate for hard spheres in three dimensions that serves as an alternative to the traditional approach of scattering theory.
+A particularly lucid discussion of the probability rate $r(v)$ from the traditional viewpoint may be found in Ref.~\onlinecite{Reif}.
+Using the explicit formula for the speed-dependent collision rate one finds that definitions~(\ref{Tait}) and (\ref{other}) differ from Maxwell's by about 4\%.\cite{Masius} See Table \ref{mfps}.

-Our goal is to emphasize a point which has not been stressed in the literature: Eq.~(\ref{Maxwell}) can be regarded as the mean of a probability distribution for lengths of free paths.
-The problem of constructing such a distribution was solved by Visco, van Wijland, and Trizac.\cite{ViscoShort, ViscoLong} In addition to studying the distribution analytically they verified their results with numerous computer simulations.
-We shall now review their construction and see how it leads almost trivially to the claim about Maxwell's mean free path.
+Our primary goal is to emphasize a point which has not been stressed in the literature: Eq.~(\ref{Maxwell}) may be regarded as the mean of the probability distribution for lengths of free paths in a hard-sphere gas.
+The problem of constructing such a distribution was thoroughly analyzed by Visco, van Wijland, and Trizac\cite{ViscoShort, ViscoLong} building upon a key earlier observation by Lue.\cite{Lue} In addition to studying the distribution analytically, Visco et al. used computer simulations to study a hard-disk gas in two dimensions.
+They obtained excellent agreement between their analytical and numerical results.
+We shall review their construction and see how it leads, almost trivially, to the claim about Maxwell's mean free path.

+In Section II we construct the probability distribution for the free path time and in Section III we generalize that procedure to find the distribution for free path length.
+In Section IV we obtain the collision rate for hard spheres and in Section V we use that rate to discuss explicit results for the hard-sphere gas.